 (m) Collective bargaining agreements applicable to service employees.
 If wages to be paid or fringe benefits to be furnished any service employees employed by the Government Prime Contractor or any subcontractor under the contract are provided for in a collective bargaining agreement which is or will be effective during any period in which the contract is being performed, the Government Prime Contractor shall report such fact to the Contracting Officer, together with full information as to the application and accrual of such wages and fringe benefits, including any prospective increases, to service employees engaged in work on the contract, and a copy of the collective bargaining agreement.
-Such report shall be made upon commencing performance of the contract, in the case of collective bargaining agreements thereof effective at a later time during the period of contract performance such agreements shall be reported promptly after negotiation thereof.
+Such report shall be made upon commencing performance of the contract, in the case of collective bargaining agreements thereof effective at such time, and in the case of such agreements or provisions or amendments thereof effective at a later time during the period of contract performance such agreements shall be reported promptly after negotiation thereof.